 There are of course individuals, who simply do not have a clue how to profile and position themselves for a job as observed by me at the Job Fair.

 The Unemployable Me long-term unemployment solution

-The most important thing you can do to boost your chances on the jobs market after a long spell away is to update your skills.
+The most important thing you can do to boost your chances after a long spell away is updating your skills.

-Enroll on – and complete – one of the many trade courses available and you’ll see an improvement in your employability.
-This extra training will help convince a potential Employer that you have the drive and commitment to succeed, as well as having tangible and relevant skills.
+Enrol on – and complete – one of the many trade courses available and you’ll see an improvement in your employability.
+This extra training will help convince a potential employer that you have the drive and commitment to succeed, as well as having tangible and relevant skills.
 Simply do not just sit at home waiting for someone to help you get back into work.

 If you’ve been out of work for a long time, it’s absolutely vital to explain the reasons why to Employers.
 So whether you have had to stay at home to bring up a family, or you have had an illness, or took time off work to travel, or simply been unlucky in the jobs market, explain your absence in a few sentences.

 Employers understand CV or Résumé gaps, and your explanation immediately transforms you from being a statistic into a human being with a personal story, and most Employers are happy to give a good person a chance.

 This is often a great way of getting a foot in the door and securing a permanent post later on.
 It’s also an easy way to network and make contacts, which can be beneficial in the future.
 For people on benefits, this can be a hard choice to make as it’s currently difficult to sign on and off without losing money.
 Anyone choosing this route in the interest of gaining work experience will impress a future Employer.

 The waste management and recycling sector will to grow by 7% per annum.
 It’s hardly glamorous but there are many unskilled and entry-level jobs that can lead to other jobs down the line.
 There are equivalents in other sectors up for grabs too, so look out for them when you’re searching for jobs.